To see this page in other languages, click ‘Select Language’ at the bottom of this page.

 If you have a 3 or 4 year old who is not yet going to school they can get free childcare and education at an Ofsted registered private day nursery, pre-school playgroup or childminder.

-All 3 & 4 year olds, regardless of the parents’ immigration status, are entitled to up to 15 hours free education each week for 38 weeks from the term after their third birthday.
+All 3 and 4 year olds, regardless of the parents’ immigration status, are entitled to up to 15 hours free education each week for 38 weeks from the term after their third birthday.

 Some childcare providers (e.g. day nurseries) may ‘stretch’ the 15 hours across the full year resulting in fewer hours offered per week over more weeks of the year (e.g. 11 hours each week for 51 weeks).

-Your chosen childcare provider will tell you when your free place will start from.
+Your chosen childcare provider will tell you when your free hours will start from.

-- Please check if your childcare provider can offer you a completely free place.
-If you have been offered a completely free place then no additional fees should be charged as some childcare providers can only offer a limited number of free places
+- If you have been offered a completely free place then no additional fees should be charged.
+Please be aware that some childcare providers can only offer a limited number of free places

 - Some childcare providers charge a refundable deposit, this should be returned to you one week after your child’s start date

-- Free childcare is not intended to cover the costs of meals, other consumables (such as nappies or sun cream), additional hours or additional activities (such as outings).
+- Free childcare is not intended to cover the costs of meals, other consumables (such as nappies or sun cream), additional hours or activities (such as outings).
 Providers can charge a fee for these.
 There is no help available to cover these costs .

-If you require more hours than the free hours then you can always look at other forms of help with childcare costs such as tax free childcare or the childcare element of universal credit.
-To find out more please visit the Childcare Choices website.
+If you require more hours than the free hours then you can always look at other forms of help with childcare costs such as funded 30 hours childcare, Tax Free childcare or the childcare element of universal credit.
+To find out more please visit the www.childcarechoices.gov.uk

-Additional hours are chargeable and rates will be variable.
-Your childcare provider can provide you with a list of charges.
+Additional hours are chargeable and rates will vary.
+Your childcare provider can provide you with a list of their charges.